SaintSkeeta/LaunchSitecoreTDS/README.md

    `<SitecoreWebUrl>http://mysite.local</SitecoreWebUrl>`<br />
    `<SitecoreDeployFolder>D:\Sites\MySite\Website</SitecoreDeployFolder>`<br />
 - Save the file.
 This will tell TDS to use these settings for all TDS projects.

+#### Restore all NuGet packages ####
+Sitecore NuGet Packages should be generated using the [Sitecore NuGet Package Generator](https://bitbucket.org/seanholmesby/sitecore-nuget-packages-generator) tool.
+Setup a custom NuGet Package Source, either by creating it as a local NuGet folder, or follow [these steps](http://blog.alen.pw/2014/10/internal-sitecore-nuget-server.html) to setup a private Proget NuGet repostory, where you can upload the generated Sitecore packages.
+Note: The updated generator tool creates single DLL NuGet paackages for only Sitecore.*.DLLs, as well as package groupings for easy consumption.

+Either explicitly restore all of the NuGet packages, or [make Visual Studio will restore them during your build](http://www.codeproject.com/Articles/680678/Keep-Nuget-Packages-Out-of-Source-Control-with-Nug).

+Also the [HedgehogDevelopment.TDS NuGet package from your TDS install zip](http://hedgehogdevelopment.github.io/tds/chapter5.html#tds-builds-using-cloud-servers) should be added to your local repository as well.

 #### Build and Deploy ####
 - Right click on the solution and select 'Deploy Solution'.